dominickfemia/hvac-toolkit/README.md

 7. **Results and Sample Usage**

+   In the HVAC Engineering Toolkit, the **Churchill approximation** serves as the **default friction factor calculation method**, a widely accepted explicit equation that avoids iterative solving of the Colebrook relation.
+   The machine learning model developed here was trained to replicate those same physical trends while grounding its predictions in empirical data from Moody and Nikuradse.

-   Across non-error producing input bounds (realistic observable data), the machine learning model produced results consistent with the Churchill approximation witin 0.2 to 4.9%.
+   Within the **trained, physically realistic range** (i.e., non-error-producing input bounds), the ML model produced results **consistent with the Churchill approximation**, typically within **0.2%–4.9% deviation** on held-out validation points.

 ## Understanding XGBoost’s Internal Workings